airbr/golang-hugo-blog/content/urls/index.md

 ---
-title: The webs core power is in the hyperlink
+title: The web's core power is the hyperlink
 date: 2024-09-28 12:00:00
 ---

 > ### Sometimes the best thing that ever happens on the web is someone trustworthy sharing a hyperlink with a brief description or introduction.
 It is still one way to enter another world.
 One click and you can be transported to whole new domain, literally and figuratively.

-### These are some hyperlinks, with a brief description.
+### These are some hyperlinks, with a *brief* description.

-> List Started November 28 2024
+> List Started November 28 2024.
+Periodically I run [checklink](https://validator.w3.org/checklink) on this list.

 [MDN](https://developer.mozilla.org/en-US/) - Mozilla Developer Network is the bread and butter of my web experience.
 It is where I find reference material about HTML, CSS and JavaScript and is usually my first go-to source about those topics.